drocheam/optrace/docs/source/usage/image.rst

 This renders an RImage for the first source and returns an RImage.

-The following code renders it for the second source (since index counting starts at zero) and additionally provides the resolution limit ``limit`` parameter of 3 µm.
+The following code renders it for the second source (since index counting starts at zero) and additionally provides the resolution limit :python:`limit` parameter of 3 µm.

 .. testcode::